KhalidRajan/MedicalReport/README.md

  # Medical Report Generator with Multi-Agent System

-This project utilizes a multi-agent system (MAS) to produce detailed medical reports based on user queries.
+This project utilizes a multi-agent system to produce detailed medical reports based on user queries.
 The system includes a Streamlit-based front-end for user interaction and an agent-based back-end that processes queries to generate the desired reports.

 ## Table of Contents